slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lifestyle

 <!--
+> *'For a great payoff be especially curious about the things you are not interested in.' -- Kevin Kelly*
+- you cant preach minimalism to whom didnt have too much stuff!
 - If you’re not trying to make money, what are you even doing?
 - feel like a local celebrity: everybody knows who you are.
 - I'm not choosing ignorance.
 I'm choosing to not watch wrestling.